PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter10.md

 In this example, we define a trait named `Summary` with a single method `summarize`.
 We then implement `Summary` for the `NewsArticle` struct, providing a custom implementation for `summarize`.

-## Validating References with Lifetimes
+## VALIDATING REFERENCES WITH LIFETIMES

 Lifetimes in Rust ensure that references remain valid for the duration they are used.
 Lifetimes are annotations that describe the relationship between the lifetimes of various references in your code.
 They are denoted by single quotes (`'`).
 Lifetimes are important for preventing dangling references and memory safety.